outbox/grinder/readme.md

 ## Testing

-Test are run using [nodeunit](http://github.com/caolan/nodeunit).
-You can install like running:
+Tests are run using [nodeunit](http://github.com/caolan/nodeunit).
+You can install nodeunit running:

     npm install -g nodeunit